Your session will expire in 5 minutes, 0 seconds, due to inactivity. Stay Logged In

 Aziziyah Street, Makkah,

-Every year, millions of Muslims embark on a pilgrimage to undertake once-in-a-lifetime rituals with deep, religious significance.
-A pivotal part of this journey is their stay in Mina, a temporary tent-city, where they are united by prayer.
-At sunrise on the ninth of Dul-Hijjah, they then move to Arafat, where the day is spent asking for repentance and praying, before departing to Muzdalifa.
-When staying in Makkah, these experiences allow meaningful insight into the essence of faith.
+Every year, millions of Muslims embark on a pilgrimage to undertake once-in-a-lifetime rituals with deep religious significance.
+A pivotal part of this journey is their stay in Mina, a temporary tent city, where they are united by prayer.
+At sunrise on the ninth of Dhul Hijjah, they then move to Arafat, where the day is spent seeking repentance and prayer, before departing to Muzdalifah.
+When staying in Makkah, these experiences offer meaningful insight into the essence of faith.

 Kiswa Cloth factory